mikelawrence/homeassistant-config/README.md

     * KiCAD board design and software is available on [GitHub](https://github.com/mikelawrence/RPi-HAT-RGBW-LED-Controller).
 * Custom Haiku with SenseME fan component

-## Custom Haiku with SenseME fan components
+## Custom Haiku with SenseME fan component
 The Haiku with SenseME fan is a WiFi connected fan and installable light.
-This custom component uses TomFaulkner's [SenseMe](https://github.com/TomFaulkner/SenseMe) Python Library to communicate with the fan.
+This custom component uses TomFaulkner's [SenseMe](https://github.com/TomFaulkner/SenseMe) library to communicate with the fan.

 ### Installation
 There are three senseme.py files that must be installed in the config/custom_components directory.
 Note the location of the three senseme.py files in their respective folders (fan/ and light/) is important.